-Action number Action Priority Indicative \$ cost Mediur m priority actions M1.
-Reconfigure the existing sporting amenities building to provide secondary change rooms, public toilets and storage.
+Action number Action Priority Indicative \$ cost Mediun n priority actions M1.
+Reconfigure or remove the existing sporting amenities building as per evidenced demand after establishment of new amenities building (Action H1).
 Medium 90,000 M2.
-Replace existing cyclone fencing around the eastern and southern sides of Field 7 with a low black-plastic coated chain mesh fence with access points to the new amenities building and the Campbell Street car park.
+Replace existing cyclone fencing around the eastern and southern sides of Field 7 with a 1500mm black-plastic coated chain mesh fence with access points to the new amenities building and the Campbell Street car park.
 Medium 70,000 M3.
 Construct a low black-plastic coated chain mesh fence around the perimeter of Field 1 with access points on each side.
-Medium 55,000 M4.
+55,000 M4.
 Install irrigation on Field 4.
-Medium 75,000 M5.
+75,000 M5.
 Construct a second shade shelter at the skate park.
 Medium 20,000 M6.
 Install additional bench seating around Gundary and provide covered seating alongside Fields 1, 2, 4 and 7.
 Medium 40,000 M7.
 Construct a car park on the former depot site on Campbell Street (Lot 10 Sec 22 DP 758710), extending partially into Lot 1 DP 995776 at the rear.
 Medium 140,000 M8.
+Expand and upgrade the skate park in accordance with ROSS 2018 Action E22.
+Medium 320,000 M9.
+Upgrade and improve the surface of the criterium circuit.
+Medium 40,000 M10.
 Investigate and implement options to promote and activate the criterium circuit.
-Medium 5,000 M9.
+Medium 5,000 M11.
+Assess proposed designs for a sporting amenities building in the vicinity of Field 4 for: " suitability as a community asset " ability to meet all required building standards.
+Medium Internal Subject to full external funding, construct the DA approved design in the most suitable location.
+M12.
 Prepare a Plan of Management and reclassify Gundary Oval as a Regional Sports Park.
-Medium 10,000 Medium priority actions subtotal 505,000 Action number Action Priority Indicative \$ cost Low pri ority actions/actions for consideration L1.
-Expand and upgrade the skate park in accordance with ROSS 2018 Action C9.
-Low 40,000 L2.
+Medium 10,000 Medium priority actions subtotal 865,000

+Action number Action Priority Indicative \$ cost Low pri ority actions/actions for consideration L1.
 Upgrade lighting infrastructure for Field 1 to enable 200 lux illumination.
-Low 90,000 L3.
+Low 90,000 L2.
 Increase lighting to 100 lux on Fields 2, 3 and/or 4 should there be demonstrated ongoing demand for night time club competition.
-Low 180,000 L4.
-Commence discussions with land owner of Lot 2 DP 233466, the corner of Campbell and Thomas Streets, regarding potential land acquisition. for consideration L5.
+180,000 L3.
+Install lighting infrastructure to enable 50 lux illumination on Field 6, subject to ongoing demonstrated demand for night time training.
+90,000 L4.
+Commence discussions with land owner of Lot 2 DP 233466, the corner of Campbell and Thomas Streets, regarding potential land acquisition. for consideration internal L5.
 Subject to the outcomes of ROSS 2018 Action E3 and future demand, design and construct a multipurpose indoor leisure centre between the existing Campbell Street car park and Lot 2 DP 233466 on the corner of Campbell and Thomas Streets. for consideration (\$6,500,000) L6.
 Subject to future demand, consider car park construction in the following locations: On Lot 2 DP 233466, the corner of Campbell and Thomas Streets, should the opportunity to purchase the land arise.
 Expansion of the existing Campbell Street car park to the east, relocating Field 8 to north of the new sporting amenities building.
 On Lot 13 DP 236961 adjacent to Field 6.
 Provide sealed access from Thomas Street with sealed car parking closest to Field 6 and unsealed car parking alongside the residential area.
-Provide a vegetation screen between the sealed and unsealed areas and footpath access to the amenities buildings. for consideration (\$500,000+) Low priority actions subtotal 310,000 Total a l actions 1,766,500 Contingency and sundry site works (10%) 176,650 Subtotal 1,943,150 Escalation (2%) 38,863 Total in dicative cost of Masterplan implementation 1,982,013
+Provide a vegetation screen between the sealed and unsealed areas and footpath access to the amenities buildings. for consideration (\$500,000+) Low priority actions subtotal 360,000 Total a l l actions 2,474,500 Contingency and sundry site works (10%) 247,450 Subtotal 2,721,950 Escalation (2%) 54,439 Total in dicative cost of Masterplan implementation 2,776,389